Tinymanhood/Rouge-Like-Expanded/README.md

 ## How to play the Github version:
 1. Download Ren'Py 6.99.13 [here](https://www.renpy.org/release/6.99.13) and extract it somewhere.
 2. Create a folder called "Projects" or something else you'll remember.
+Create another folder inside the projects folder and call it something like "Rogue-Like-Github".
 3. Start up Ren'Py and click on "preferences".
-4. Redirect the path of the "Projects Directory" to the newly created folder.
+4. Redirect the path of the "Projects Directory" to the newly created projects folder.
 5. Download the master branch from the Github repository.
-6. Unzip the master branch into the new created folder.
+6. Unzip the master branch into the "Rogue-Like-Github" folder and rename "Rouge-Like-Expanded-master" to "game".
-7. Go to the "Projects\Rouge-Like-Expanded-master\game" and create a folder called "images".
+7. Go to "Projects\Rogue-Like-Github\game" and create a folder called "images".
 8. Download the image files [here](https://mega.nz/#F!QfoRhATA!VWBVBhoE_NabSQ979FY3rg).
 9. Extract the files and folders into the newly created "images" folder.
 10. Start up Ren'Py and launch the project.